geekpradd/geekpradd.github.io/_posts/2014-12-20-notepad-by-pradd-3-1.md

 Bug fixes and minor changes

 So, now that it has syntax highlighting Notepad By Pradd can be used as a Code Editor.
 I'll soon be adding a Plugin System and probably Snippets.

+### Download It

+You can download the Setup for Windows from <a href="https://github.com/geekpradd/Notepad-By-Pradd-/releases/download/v3.1.0/Notepad.By.Pradd.Setup.exe"> this link </a>

+And here is the <a href="http://geekpradd.github.io/Notepad-By-Pradd-/"> link </a> to the Project Page.

-Stay Tuned!
+Stay Tuned for more!